 - Definition of the problem and the needs: Detect what the problems and the main needs are.
 If you don’t understand the problem you will never find a solution.

 - Research: Research is done regarding the product, investigate the type of user, and more.
 It varies for each project.

 - Usability test: It’s very important to make usability tests.
 A designer must know if the product is usable or not.
-For example, it’s important to be aware that the user can finish the process in a particular amount of time, or get frustrated in certain parts of it.
+For example it’s important to be aware that the user can finish the process in a particular amount of time.
+Or certain parts of it will get you frustrated.